If you haven't done so yet today, please recite the

 Here it is again, in a timetable.
 First, when there is a Holy Temple:

 Morning of the 14th day of Nisan (also known as Erev Pesach): Burn our chometz.
 They probably spent the rest of the morning preparing for the Seder, and finally, before noon, bringing their animals to the Holy Temple for the various Sacrifices.
-They were required to bring a lamb for the Korban (Sacrifice) Pesach, and another animal (lamb, goat, or cow were all permitted) for the Korban Chagigah (Holiday Sacrifice).
+They were required to bring a lamb or a goat for the Korban (Sacrifice) Pesach, and another animal (lamb, goat, or cow were all permitted) for the Korban Chagigah (Holiday Sacrifice).

 Cook other foods for Seder.